 COVID-19 is a new illness that can affect your lungs and airways.
-The symptoms of the disease which are requiring people to stay at home are a high temperature and a new and continuous cough.
+The symptoms of the disease which are requiring people to stay at home are a high temperature, a new and continuous cough or the loss or change of their sense of smell or taste.
 If you have any of these symptoms, please stay at home.
 Do not go to a GP surgery, hospital or pharmacy.

 There is no need to ring NHS 111 if you are staying at home.
 Use of the number is encouraged, however, if you feel you cannot cope with your symptoms at home, your condition gets worse or your symptoms do not get better after 7 days.